-Join us at SOT where our iCell® and MyCell® human iPSC-derived products will be featured in many presentations and workshops!
-Topics covered include (but are not limited to):
+iCell® and MyCell® human iPSC-derived products were featured in many presentations and workshops at SOT 2017.
+Topics covered included (but were not limited to):

 - Expanding cardiomyocyte functionality and analytical techniques